joshua-decoder/joshua-decoder.github.com/5.0/decoder.md

   By default, Joshua creates an OOV entry for every word in the source sentence, regardless of whether it is found in the grammar.
-This allows every word to be pushed through untranslated (although potentially incurring a high cost based on the `oovPenalty` feature).
+This allows every word to be pushed through untranslated (although potentially incurring a high cost based on the `OOVPenalty` feature).
 If this option is set, then only true OOVs are entered into the chart as OOVs.

-- `use-sent-specific-tm` --- *false*

-  If set to true, Joshua will look for sentence-specific filtered grammars.
-The location is determined by taking the supplied translation model (`tm-file`) and looking for a `filtered/` subdirectory for a file with the same name but with the (0-indexed) sentence number appended to it.
-For example, if

-      tm-file = /path/to/grammar.gz

-  then the sentence-filtered grammars should be found at

-      /path/to/filtered/grammar.0.gz
-      /path/to/filtered/grammar.1.gz
-      /path/to/filtered/grammar.2.gz
-      ...
+To determine "true" OOVs, Joshua examines the first level of the grammar trie for each word of the input (this isn't a perfect heuristic, since a word could be present only in deeper levels of the trie).

 - `threads`, `num-parallel-decoders` --- *1*